karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 }))();
 ```

 As ASP.NET SignalR now uses ES 6 features and not all browsers support ES 6 features.
-So, inorder for it to work in all browser it is recommended to use transpilers such as babel.
+So, in order for it to work in all browser, it is recommended to use transpilers such as babel.

-Unlike traditional signalR we now have different syntax for creating a connection.
+Unlike traditional signalR, we now have different syntax for creating a connection.

 ```js
 var connection = new signalR.HubConnectionBuilder()